Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Use of resources.md

 	- the author can be a person or a group
 	- due to the richness of their material, they are suitable for both bibliographic and factual orientation
 ---
-### Help books as sources of direct knowledge acquisition
+### Books as sources of direct knowledge acquisition
 - essential in obtaining information
 - they already process known, published information
 - types
 	- encyclopedias
-		- they systematically present the knowledge they discuss
+		- they present the knowledge they discuss
+		- the different concepts are proccesed in it
 		- each concept is processed with scientific rigor
 		- provides literature on the subject
-		- the concepts of a discipline / topic are processed in it
-		- has an alphabetical index
+		- it's content is usually ordered alphabetically
 	- lexicons
-		- terms are usually presented in alphabetical order
-		- gives a short, concise, professional explanation
+		- gives a short, concise, and professional explanation of words and expressions usually on a large scale.
-		- discusses all the knowledge and results of a given period, while profession lexicons discusses all the knowledge and results of a science
-	- repository of public knowledge
-		- helps every citizen in everyday life (e.g. schedule, map, phone books, etc.)
+		- contents are usually presented in alphabetical order
 	- dictionary
-		- lists words alphabetically
-		- interpretive dictionary
-			- explains words in the same language
-		- linguistic dictionary
-			- corresponds to a word in another language occasionally synonyms and usage patterns
+		- definitions and explainations of words, usually in one language.
+		- could be a dictionary between two languages, callled linguistic dictonary
+		- usually ordered alphabetically.
 	- repository
-		- works for fast and accurate data retrieval
+		- a place where things are stored and can be found
-		- it is limited to factual material, it does not provide an explanation
+		- it does not provide an explanation
+		- very diverse in form
 	- glossary
-		- its terms are related to a specific area
-		- for accurate interpretation of concepts in a field of science
+		-  alphabetical list of terms in a particular field with the definitions for those terms.
-		- mostly alphabetical
 	- chronology
-		- events in the life of a major historical / art historical period or geographic area or person
-		- contains information according to the influence of time, with references but without detailed exploration of the context
+		- contains different events, usually in chronological order
 	- directory
-		- list of people and their data e.g.: phone book, directory, school directory, yearbook
+		- containing an alphabetical or classified listing of names, addresses, and other data (ie: phonebook, yearbook)
 	- atlas
 		- contains maps
 ---